mansiruhil/fail-u-forward/readme.md

- ### It's a community driven platform where failure is not something to hide but something to celebrate .
+ ### This is a community driven platform where failure is not something to hide but something to celebrate .
-It’s designed to share honest stories of setbacks and rejections and lessons learned: all the stuff LinkedIn filters out .
+- It’s designed to share honest stories of setbacks and rejections and lessons learned: all the stuff LinkedIn filters out .

 **features:**